keithbuhler/keithbuhler.github.io/content/CV/cv-buhler.md

 ### COMMMENTS AND SERVICE

-1. Comments on Rob Elisher's "Aristotelian Moral Schizophrenia", University of Kentucky Graduate School Conference.
+1. Comments on Rob Elisher's "Aristotelian Moral Schizophrenia", University of Kentucky Graduate School Conference, 2017.
 1. Referee for Kentucky Graduate School Conference submissions, 2017.
 2. "How to Keep Momentum in Dissertation Writing," University of Kentucky Graduate School, Writing Bootcamp, 2016.
 2. Comments on David Skowronski's "Inductive Reasoning in Naturalism and Supernaturalism."
 Society of Christian Philosophers, University of San Diego, 2016.